-Pioneered as Community Municipal Investments by Abundance Investment in 2020, Local Climate Bonds can play a significant role in financing local authority climate emergency roadmaps.
+Pioneered as Community Municipal Investments by Abundance Investment in 2020, the first Local Climate Bonds have proven that citizens can play a significant and meaningful role in financing local authority climate emergency roadmaps.

 Example projects range from rooftop solar provision to wind turbine farms, electric vehicle charging infrastructure, retrofitting of buildings and nature-based solutions, such as rewilding.

-In September 2021, we announced the first group of [five] pioneering councils to sign the Local Climate Bond Pledge, committing to issuing a bond in the 18 months following COP26.
+In September 2021, we announced the first group of five pioneering councils to sign the Local Climate Bond Pledge, committing to issuing a bond or related municipal investment in the 18 months following COP26.

 As the appetite for place-based finance products grows, it is hoped that other investment platforms will join Abundance in supporting councils to offer Local Climate Bonds.